-At Carolina Chiropractic of Southern Pines, NC we utilize a variety of adjusting techniques to best fit the patient’s needs.
+At Carolina Chiropractic we utilize a variety of adjusting techniques to best fit the patient’s needs.

-The most common chiropractic adjusting technique utilized is Diversified Technique (what some people call full spine or hands on) and this is a technique that most patients want or think of when thinking about chiropractic.
+The most common chiropractic adjusting technique utilized is Diversified Technique, what some people call full spine or hands on, this is a technique that most patients want or think of when thinking about chiropractic.
 Other techniques can be utilized by Dr. Petty and he is proficient in the following but not limited to:

 To complement and enhance the healing effects of Chiropractic treatment, we offer the following types of Physiotherapy but not limited to: